 Notably, this business model can also be done on a standalone hourly basis, but hourly models make prices highly salient and can cause clients to keep questioning whether each problem/question they have is really worth being "on the clock" for an answer; by contrast, a retainer model encourages clients to keep asking questions and utilizing your services (since it's part of the retainer anyway), helping to ensure that once clients are set up for an automatic recurring retainer charge (either via bank draft or credit card), they remain happy and well-served clients for the long run.

-As with a typical retainer arrangement, services would be provided on an as-needed basis with clients, anticipating some busy points at the end of the year (reviewing employee benefits decisions for the upcoming year) and perhaps during tax season.
+As with a typical retainer arrangement - just with a monthly retainer structure that fits better into the month-to-month cash flow of a younger clientele - services would be provided on an as-needed basis with clients, anticipating some busy points at the end of the year (reviewing employee benefits decisions for the upcoming year) and perhaps during tax season.
 But more broadly, advice will cover all of the cash flow, tax, insurance, and [simple] estate planning matters that are common to those in their 20s, 30s, and 40s (Gen X and Gen Y).
 To keep the business efficient, and to manage utilization, most questions/issues/meetings could be handled via email, phone call, and video conference, which also opens up the potential for working with clients outside your local geographic area; not only is there little need for in-person meetings in most situations, but the reality is that aside from an introductory meeting (for clients who are local), most tech-savvy Gen X or Y clients will likely appreciate the flexibility of a tech-savvy advisor that uses the available tools and technology of today!

 This also means that beyond some financial planning and CRM software, a website, an email account, a phone number, and video conferencing capabilities, your business will have virtually no overhead costs!
 You may not even need an office!
 In addition, the business model is rather simple from a compliance perspective, as it can be done with just a state RIA registration.
 There will be no actual assets under management, and no product implementation, so there is no need for the cost or hassle of a custodian or broker-dealer, and much of the essential state RIA compliance can be outsourced or templated (e.g., RIAinaBox, RIA Compliance Consultants, or RIA Compliance Group) given the simplicity of services involved.
 (Technically, if no investment advice is given, setting up an RIA might not even be necessary, although many clients may wish for guidance on their portfolios and 401(k) allocations, so getting the RIA set up is a good idea.)

 As with other monthly-cost business models outside the financial services industry (including the aforementioned gym membership and cable TV), the reality is that particular clients will need your services more in some months, and less in others, and may even go long stretches without any questions at all; as long as the total needs of clients match up with the capacity to answer their questions, and the revenue is reasonable, though, the business model works just fine.
-Especially since your prospective clients have probably never seen anyone else offer services like this, which means you will likely have virtually no competition!
+Especially since your prospective clients have probably never seen anyone else offer services like this, as there are still relatively few Gen X and Gen Y planners offering such services, which means you will likely have virtually no competition!

-Comprehensive Financial Planning Services For Today's Young Professionals
+Comprehensive Financial Planning Services Via An RIA And Insurance License For Today's Young Professionals

 In this second business model, the goal is not just to provide (and be paid for) advice, but also to provide (and be paid for) the implementation of the client's financial planning needs, including both the investment and insurance product needs common to today's emerging Gen X and Gen Y affluent.
 The core value of the business would remain financial planning, with recommendations crafted through an appropriate fiduciary process; nonetheless, proper financial planning recommendations do lead to a need to implement the recommendations, which is how the planner under this model gets paid.